 After the tour of the surrounding countryside and discovering life of the people in the Triangulo Del Café, the next stop will be lunch and a very interesting visit to a Coffee finca.
 Here you will learn about the cultivation, classification, and preparation of Colombian coffee.
 Stroll through the coffee plantations and nursery and learn how the plant grows and is cultivated before the final bean reaches the coffee cup.
 You will also have the opportunity to learn about coffee tasting, the different aromas and textures of Colombia’s most famous export before you are returned to your accommodation at days end.

 Fly from Armenia to Cartagena with a connecting flight in Bogota.
 Flight duration is approximately 3 hours.

 Includes airport transfer with private vehicle, professional driver and local guide from Airport to Hotel or within city and vice versa

-You will be met at your hotel by your Bilingual guide to commence your walking tour through the streets of Cartagena.
+You will be met at your hotel by your bilingual guide to commence your private guided 4hr walking tour through the streets of Cartagena.
 Your tour will take through the old town under the Puerta Del Reloj (Clock tower entrance), a symbol of Cartagena, into the Plaza de los Coches.
 Your guide will divulge the myths and legends, histories and stories of Cartagena from ancient times right up to the present.
-From the Plaza San Pedro Claver with its stunning Church, on through to the Plaza Bolivar; with its shady areas, where a fresh Lemon juice can be enjoyed whilst watching the world go by.
+No visit to Bogota is complete without a visit to the amazing Gold Museum to the Plaza San Pedro Claver with its stunning Church, on through to the Plaza Bolivar; with its shady areas, where a fresh Lemon juice can be enjoyed whilst watching the world go by.
 Cartagena is steeped in history and a delight to stroll the streets with your own personal encyclopaedia of knowledge guiding you from one interest to the other.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.